-While there are very few restrictions imposed on foreign companies as to the type of business operations permitted in New Zealand, foreign investment is controlled in New Zealand by the Overseas Investment Act 2005 (OI Act) and the Overseas Investment Regulations 2005 made pursuant to the OI Act (OI Regulations).
-In essence, they regulate investment by overseas persons in New Zealand's sensitive land, significant business assets, fishing quota and certain forestry rights.
+Foreign investment is controlled in New Zealand by the Overseas Investment Act 2005 (OI Act) and the Overseas Investment Regulations 2005 made pursuant to the OI Act (OI Regulations).
+In essence, they regulate investment by overseas persons in New Zealand's sensitive land, significant business assets, fishing quotas and certain forestry rights.